Students who wish to apply to the PSM degree in Applied Biosciences must have the following minimum qualifications:

 You need to emphasize your career goals and motivation to achieve those goals and how your studies in this program will lead to your career goals.

-Due to the nature of the program, the Applied Biosciences program does not offer application waives and does not have any tuition waiver/RA/TA funds to support students.
+Due to the nature of the program, the Applied Biosciences program does not offer application waivers and any tuition waiver/RA/TA funds to support to incoming students.
+We have a limited budget for graduate assistantships for a limited number of current students per year, and the availability varies depending on the budget.
 However, students can apply with other departments of the University of Arizona (UA) for possible RA/TA positions; about 80% of our students usually secure scholarships and graduate assistantships.
 But bear in mind to apply for these positions, one must already be an admitted student to the UA.

 NOTE: There is a Graduate Access Fellowship for Incoming Master’s Students -